ArchivlyX

 This guide solves it.
 You’ll learn:

-- Three built-in, totally free tricks you can use right now
+• Three built-in, totally free tricks to search liked tweets now

-- A lightning-fast, three-click workflow you can put to work today—no coding, no API limits, no guesswork
+• A lightning-fast, three-click workflow for Twitter likes search—no coding, no API limits,no guesswork

 By the end, you’ll be able to search Twitter Likes like a pro and never lose a great tweet again.